MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-calibrate-hl1.md

 > [!IMPORTANT]
 > It's particularly crucial for authors to make sure that their IPD is set correctly.
 Otherwise, all operators who use the guide will see misaligned holograms.

-You can set your IPD by using the Calibration app included with [!include[pn-hololens](../includes/pn-hololens.md)].

 ## Calibrate your HoloLens 1 device